 Android devices have always been about raw power.
 Ever since the boom in the hand-held technology space, it has helped push the limits of processing power at hand.
 This mad rush for more and more CPU-GPU performance and higher screen resolutions did help us in reaching the point where smartphones are no more the poorer siblings of their bulkier desktop counterparts.
-But in the long run, we also got stumped in one of our essential requirements — the battery.
+But in the long run, we also got stumped in one of our essential requirements – the battery.
 While devices did get bigger, the waistline too needed to reach remarkably low dimensions!
-And to get that little more oomph from your phones miniscule battery rating, sometimes you might need to calibrate the battery to get better performance.
+And to get that little more oomph from your phones minuscule battery rating, sometimes you might need to calibrate battery on Android for better battery performance.

-Now, there are two methods to get this done.
+Now, there are two methods to calibrate battery on Android devices.
 The clumsier method is obviously for users without Root, and we’ll focus on that first.

 - Firstly, boot-up your phone, and charge it until the battery is full.
 (We’d suggest charging it for at least an hour extra well after the phone shows 100%)

 - Unplug your phone, and switch it Off immediately.

 - Plug your phone back in, and charge it for another hour.

 - Now, switch your device On again, and repeat the full charge process of atleast an hour.

 - Repeat step two and three.

 - Now, once this is done, use your phone normally, but charge it to 100% next time only after the battery has completely drained.